PMEC-OSU/FOSTWIN/README.md

 If you're someone who is wanting to get familiar with the idea of realtime simulations, FOSWEC's, and digital twins, read the section [below](#web-interface), skip the model upload, and select **Default Control** in the compilation options box in the web UI.
 We'd also recommend you read through [this](#digital-twin-description) section of the readme to get a baseline understanding about what's happening in the digital twins.

+##### Tutorials
+A video tutorial of how to use the FOSTWIN Digital Twin web interface can be found [here](https://digitalops.sandia.gov/Mediasite/Play/5ac7786567ef4e7fa6f77b385a2781ef1d).

 If you'd prefer a tutorial walk through using the system in PDF format download and use the PDF file [here](FOSTWIN%20Beginners%20Guide.pdf).

-A screen recording of a developer using the system will be added to this repo shortly for anyone who prefers a video tutorial!

 #### Experienced Users